Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/02b-Creating-kubeconfig-files-for-auth.md

 ## Creating Kubeconfig files for Authentication.

 Next we will generate **kubeconfigs** which will be used by the various services that will make up the cluster.
-In this lesson, we will generate these kubeconfigs.
-Once compoete there will be a set of kubeconfigs which will be used later to configure the Kubernetes cluster.
+In this section, we will generate these kubeconfigs.
+Once complete there will be a set of kubeconfigs which will be used later to configure the Kubernetes cluster.

+##### Files this will generate
+* worker1.kubeconfig
+* worker2.kubeconfig
+* admin.kubeconfig
+* kube-controller-manager.kubeconfig
+* kube-scheduler.kubeconfig

 ## Install Kubectl client tool
-In this step we will download **kubectl** client version 0.19.2:
+In this step we will download **kubectl** client version 1.19.2:
 ```
 KUBE_VER="v1.19.2"
 wget https://storage.googleapis.com/kubernetes-release/release/${KUBE_VER}/bin/linux/arm64/kubectl